coderefinery/workshop-intro/livestream.md

 - Expert helpers
 - Exercise leaders

-Introductions?
-Maybe at the end if we have time.
+Introductions?  ... we probably won't have time.

 ### Not everything will be perfect